CaoLeilei/CaoLeilei/README.md

 # Hello, 大耳朵秃秃!

-My name is Cao Siyuan, here I call myself 大耳朵秃秃.
-I'm a front-end development engineer.
-I'm from China~~
+I'm Cao Siyuan,  have big ears and less hair, so I call myself.
+I am a full-stack engineer and specialize in frontend (web) development.
+I’m also an open source enthusiast and have contributed dozens of projects to the community.I'm from China~~

 ## 🔧  Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=Windows&logoColor=white&color=2bbc8a)